 The specialist training in geriatrics takes five years to complete.
 In addition to geriatrics, the three-year speciality training must include internal medicine, neurology and (geriatric) psychiatry.
 The number of physicians specialising in geriatrics has ranged from 35 to 45.

 The aim of clinical and epidemiological follow-up studies (e.g., Helsinki Businessmen Study HBS, DEBATE study) has been to determine the predictive significance of abnormal observations made in old age.

 Randomised controlled clinical trials test the effectiveness of various treatments and interventions in elderly patients.
 Research topics have included a range of vascular diseases, cognitive disturbances, confusional states and psychosocial problems, such as loneliness.
-Cooperation is conducted with the Department of General Medical Practice and Primary Health Care (e.g., the FINALEX study) and the Department of Public Health at the University of Helsinki, the Academy of Finland, the Finnish Social Insurance Institution KELA and the Finnish Association for the Welfare of Older People, as well as the Center for Life Course Health Research at the University of Oulu.
+Cooperation is conducted with the Department of General Medical Practice and Primary Health Care (e.g., the FINALEX study) and the Department of Public Health at the University of Helsinki, the Research Council of Finland, the Finnish Social Insurance Institution KELA and the Finnish Association for the Welfare of Older People, as well as the Center for Life Course Health Research at the University of Oulu.
 Through the professor in charge of the discipline, the unit is participating in the European IMI project SPRINTT and the Finnish FINGER study